Erulathra/doom_ai/readme.md

 * **loss** - current loss of reward
 * **n_updates** - number of updates to networks so far
-* **policy_gradient_loss** - (SUPER IMPORTANT) how well is agent is able to take actions to get high reward (It should decrease ( because it means that reward loss is decreasing))
+* **policy_gradient_loss** - (SUPER IMPORTANT) how well is agent is able to take actions to get high reward (It should decrease (because it means that reward loss is decreasing))
-* **value_loss** - how well is agent able to predict future based of its actions (It should decrease)
+* **value_loss** - how well is agent is able to predict the future based on its actions (It should decrease)

 ## Learning Parameters